daniel-madera/mining/README.md

 ## Requirements
 - installed lightdm or gdm (if you prefer other DM, customize overclock/nvidia.sh for valid XAUTHORITY and DISPLAY constants.)
-- ve /opt/ethminer/ethminer
+- ethminer installed in /opt/ethminer/ethminer
-- nebo /opt/claymore/ethdrcminer64
+- or Claymore DUAL Miner /opt/claymore/ethdrcminer64

 ## Instructions